 Near-source Tsunamis

 A near-source tsunami will most likely be triggered by a major earthquake on a nearby subduction zone, such as the Cascadia subduction zone (CSZ) or Aleutian subduction zone.
-The earthquake would be characterized by several minutes of strong ground shaking and a tsunami would arrive at the shore within 10-30 minutes after the start of the earthquake.
+The earthquake would be characterized by several minutes of strong ground shaking and a tsunami would arrive at the shore within 10-30 minutes after the start of the earthquake or submarine landslide.
 In the case of a near-source tsunami, the only effective warning system is the realization by the public that when strong or prolonged ground shaking is felt (in some cases when any shaking is felt), they must be trained to move rapidly away from the shoreline to reach high ground and safety.
 In the case of a near-source event, a Tsunami Warning Center may not be able to broadcast the message in time for the public to respond, and as such would mainly be providing a warning to other distant localities.
 For a near-source tsunami, continued education is crucial to inform coastal residents and visitors of procedures to evacuate coastal areas upon feeling strong or prolonged ground shaking and not wait for official notices.
 Evacuation drills in at-risk communities where residents practice evacuating to safe ground will help improve the speed and effectiveness of evacuation during an event.

 Education and Outreach